Graham Hancock

 BirthdayAug 2, 1950

-Born in Edinburgh, Hancock studied sociology at Durham University before joining British newspapers and magazines as a journalist.
+Born in Edinburgh, Hancock studied sociology at Durham University before working as a journalist for several British newspapers and magazines.
 His first three books examined international development, including Lords of Poverty (1989), a well-received critique of corruption in the aid system.
-Beginning with The Sign and the Seal in 1992, he shifted to speculative accounts of human prehistory and ancient civilizations, publishing a dozen books that include Fingerprints of the Gods and Magicians of the Gods.
+Beginning with The Sign and the Seal in 1992, he shifted to speculative accounts of human prehistory and ancient civilisations, publishing a dozen books that include Fingerprints of the Gods and Magicians of the Gods.

-Anthropologist Jeb Card characterizes Hancock's writings as paranormal and views his proposed Ice Age civilization as a modern mythic narrative focused on secret and spiritual knowledge, with Hancock contending that members of the ice age civilisation had psychic abilities and communicated with "powerful nonphysical beings" through psychedelic use.
+The anthropologist Jeb Card characterises Hancock's writings as paranormal and views his proposed Ice Age civilisation as a modern mythic narrative focused on secret and spiritual knowledge, with Hancock contending that members of the ice age civilisation had psychic abilities and communicated with "powerful nonphysical beings" through psychedelic use.
 Hancock portrays himself as a culture hero challenging the "dogmatism" of academics, presenting his work as more valid than professional archaeology and as "a path to truly understanding reality and the spiritual elements denied by materialist science", even while citing science to support his ideas.
 He has not submitted his writings for scholarly peer review, and they have not been published in academic journals.

 Hancock has written two fantasy novels and in 2013 delivered a controversial TEDx talk promoting the psychoactive drink ayahuasca.
 His ideas have inspired several films and he presented the Netflix series Ancient Apocalypse (2022) based on his theories.
 He makes regular appearances on the podcast The Joe Rogan Experience to promote his claims.